dguo/broker-scribe/README.md

 Online](https://turbotax.intuit.com/) using
 [Puppeteer](https://github.com/GoogleChrome/puppeteer).

-Disclaimer: I used this for my 2018 tax return, but I only worked on the script enough to get the job done.
-It's not particularly polished, and changes to the TurboTax website might mean the script needs to be updated for future years.
+Disclaimer: I have only used this script for my 2018 tax return, and I only worked on it enough to get the job done.
+The code is not particularly polished, and I expect that the TurboTax website will inevitably change in a way that breaks the code (if it hasn't already).

 Here's what it looks like at half speed: